 Winning an endurance race is awesome because you get to share it with your friends.
 Trust me, you didn’t with the race.
 Your team won the race by everyone working together.
 The races are so long and hard, and there are so many competitors going for it, that there is an incredible amount of satisfaction that comes from actually winning an event.
 And racing hard all year long and actually managing to win a championship; that is awesome.

 OH, YOU WANT TO WIN, DO YA?

 The first thing to know about endurance racing is you need to be able to see to go fast.
 We made the mistake of going cheap on lights one time and it cost us a win.
 We will never make that mistake again.
 The bigger and brighter the lights, the better.
-However, big lights cause big strain on an electrical system and you may find yourself in the pits changing an alternator in the middle of the race.
+However, big lights cause big strain on an electrical system and you may find yourself in the pits changing an alternator in the middle of the race if you’ve not invested in the best car alternators.
 You have to find the right balance of lights and longevity in order to be successful.

 If you just want to win one race then I’ll tell you to go for broke and go like hell.
 If you want to win a championship then you need to think about the big picture all year long and grab every point that you can earn.
 You may find yourself taking a conservative strategy that only results in a second place finish for one race, but if you can do that over and over again all year long, odds are you will be the one with the championship trophy.
 Running an entire season is a real commitment, not only for you and your car partners but your friend Bruce too.
 Travel, fuel, food, all of those costs have to be considered when going after a championship.
 You have to make every event.
 In the 2010 NASA Western Endurance Racing Championship there were no drops.
 Every race counted, and the finale at the 25 Hours of Thunderhill was a double points race.